-but why would you?
 What is there to be gained?
-You have probably already had a really difficult time.
+You’ve probably already had enough trouble.

 - the longer it takes for everybody to move on (particularly your children)

 - the more damage it causes to everybody's dignity and self-esteem.
 This has long-term consequences for everyone's mental and emotional well-being

 - the higher the cost (think two houses, two cars, childcare, lawyers, etc)

 Some things can cause your soon-to-be-ex to try and hold on to the relationship.
 From my professional experience...